-The film is essentially a morality tale.
 The Skin Game explores the post–World War I British class system in an uninteresting, ham-fisted manner.
-It’s all played as a high-pitched melodrama, with lots of speeches and the kind of unrealistic twists that you can find in a modern daytime TV soap opera.
-Nothing here is particularly interesting.
+It’s all played as a high-pitched melodrama, with lots of speeches and the kind of unrealistic twists that you can find in a modern TV soap opera.
 More important, the themes of the story got nothing to do with Hitchcock’s universe.

 The stage play had been a success and Hitchcock’s bosses rammed it through The Master of Suspense’s throat thinking they had a surefire hit.
 The director had his eyes on another project and, unbeknownst to the money people, he used the time of the shooting to develop something closer to his heart.
 Afraid of missing a paycheck (refusal to do a movie was punished with suspension without pay), Hitchcock pretended to be fully immersed in the current assignment, while in fact he was working on something else — this is a sneaky technique Hitchcock used again and again during the early years of his career.